Why Fintech Needs a Specialized Affiliate Strategy

 1. Compliance-First Approach

 All marketers should be focused on making sure they are following the rules and standards set forth by the industry and government, but regulatory bodies like the FTC, CFPB, SEC and others keep an extra close eye on the financial space.
 All money matters are sensitive, but the level of personal data required to run financial institutions and products is equally sensitive.
-Not only do we need to make sure that all marketing includes typical advertising disclosures, but we need to make sure that all content is reviewed for compliance, any live marketing is audited frequently to ensure it stays in compliance and that publishers are adhering to appropriate targeting practices that don't violate laws (i.e. Fair Lending Act).
+Not only do we need to make sure that all marketing includes typical advertising disclosures, but we need to ensure that all content is reviewed for compliance, any live marketing is audited frequently to ensure it stays in compliance and that publishers are adhering to appropriate targeting practices that don't violate laws (i.e. Fair Lending Act).

 2. Quality of Partners Over Quantity